dumux/dumux/examples/1ptracer/README.md

 ```cpp
     const auto& leafGridView = gridManager.grid().leafGridView();
 ```
-### Setup and solving of the 1p problem
+### Set-up and solving of the 1p problem
-In the following section, we setup and solve the 1p problem.
+In the following section, we set up and solve the 1p problem.
 As the result of this problem, we obtain the pressure distribution in the problem domain.
-#### Setup
+#### Set-up
 We create and initialize the finite volume grid geometry, the problem, the linear system, including the jacobian matrix, the residual and the solution vector and the gridvariables.
 We need the finite volume geometry to build up the subcontrolvolumes (scv) and subcontrolvolume faces (scvf) for each element of the grid partition.
 ```cpp